Michigan to end free bottled water for Flint, saying water crisis over

-(Reuters) - The state of Michigan will no longer supply free bottled water to Flint, the city that was plagued with lead-tainted drinking water in a crisis that drew national attention, officials said on Friday.
+(Reuters) - The state of Michigan will no longer supply free bottled water to Flint, the city once plagued with lead-tainted drinking water in a crisis that drew national attention, officials said on Friday.

 "The scientific data now proves the water system is stable and the need for bottled water has ended," the Republican governor said in the statement.
 "Since Flint's water is now well within the standards set by the federal government, we will now focus even more of our efforts on continuing with the health, education and economic development assistance needed to help move Flint forward."

-Michigan State Representative Sheldon Neeley, a Democrat whose district includes most of Flint, a predominantly black city of about 100,000, denounced state officials' decision to end free bottled water, calling it cruel.
+Michigan State Representative Sheldon Neeley, a Democrat whose district includes most of Flint, a predominantly black city of about 100,000, denounced the decision to end free bottled water, calling it cruel.

 "Governor Snyder has failed to address the psychological trauma that his administration put the people of Flint through.
 The fact is, the people of Flint don't trust the Snyder administration or the science they pay for -– science that previously allowed our city to be poisoned," Neeley said in a statement.

+The Natural Resources Defense Council (NRDC), one of the parties that sued state and city officials to secure safe drinking water for residents, called the decision disappointing.
+"The people of Flint deserve better," NRDC health director Erik Olson said.

-Officials from the city of Flint did not immediately respond to requests for comment.
+Officials from the city of Flint did not respond to requests for comment.

 Flint regained control of its finances on Wednesday after Michigan announced the end of nearly seven years of state oversight, a period marked by the water crisis.